xdissent/ievms/README.md

 A full installation will download roughly 12.5G of data.

-**NOTE:** Reusing the XP VM for IE7 and IE8 (the default) saves an incredible amount of space and bandwidth.
-If it is disabled (`REUSE_XP=no`) the disk space required climbs to 95G (49G if cleaned post-install) and around 22G will be downloaded.
-Reusing the Win7 VM on the other hand (also the default), saves tons of bandwidth but pretty much breaks even on disk space.
+**NOTE:** Did not verify this after fixing repo!
+It's possible this is no longer the case, as most of the vms are now Win7.
+Reusing the Win7 VM (the default), saves tons of bandwidth but pretty much breaks even on disk space.
 Disable it with `REUSE_WIN7=no`.

 Features